dilan-dio4/Keagate/README.md

 Just like that, IPNs are all set up on Keagate.
 A POST request will be sent to the `ipnCallbackUrl` with a JSON object like that of [*TypeForRequest*](https://dilan-dio4.github.io/keagate-example-swagger/#model-def-0).

-The last thing to do before using these notifications is validate all incoming messages via HMAC.
+Before using these notifications, the last thing to do is validate all incoming messages via HMAC.

 #### Validate IPN Messages